rozek/notes-on-gundb/README.md

 ## Table of Contents ##

-Just as a hint: you can see an outline of these notes and directly navigate to a specific section by clicking on the "list" icon left of the "README.md" title above the "notes-on-gundb" header!
+Just as a hint: you can see an outline of these notes and directly navigate to a specific section by clicking on the "list" icon left of the "README.md" title above the "notes-on-gundb" header - or at the top of this window in case that you already had to scroll down!

 ## GunDB Documentation and Chat ##